 All of that being said: I am happy that everyone is talking about these potential bans.
 I am happy that people have been reaching out to share in the excitement or to inquire further.
 I am happy that big businesses are going out on a limb to try and make a difference in their waste production.
-But if I could be completely candid for a minute… ya’ll need to calm the fuck down about this straw ban.
-Calm down about the straw ban and keep fighting the good fight.
+But if I could be completely candid for a minute… ya’ll need to calm down about this straw ban.
+See the straw ban as the small step that it is and keep fighting the good fight.
 Keep reminding your roommates to grab their reusable bags for the grocery store.
 Keep picking up trash when you walk your dog.
 Keep fighting for equal access for disabled persons.
 Keep volunteering, keep donating.
 Keep leading by example because you can.
 And if you can’t lead by example then tell the world why and I promise we will fight for you.

 Disabled people need clean air, clean water, clean food and a clean environment too.
 This is about all of us and we owe it to each other to fight like mad.